 System upgrades with a useful life of five or more years may be considered a capital project when they add significant functionality or are necessary to postpone obsolescence.
 Agencies should ensure that the postponement of obsolescence is generated by the upgrade, not simply by ongoing maintenance or the maintenance component of the upgrade.
-For example, a system upgrade that included technical upgrades, security enhancements, and significant additions of functionality would be considered an appropriate capital expenditure while an upgrade that included only routine technical and/or security improvements would be an appropriate operating expenditure.
+For example, a system upgrade that included technical upgrades, security enhancements, and significant additions of functionality and would move a platform to the next full version release (version 1.0 to 2.0) would be considered an appropriate capital expenditure while a sub-version release that includes only routine technical and/or security improvements would be an appropriate operating expenditure.
 Likewise, an upgrade that involved re-platforming an existing system even without enhancing functionality would clearly postpone obsolescence and, therefore, be an appropriate capital expenditure.